Murtagh (novel)

 Murtagh is a 2023 fantasy novel by American writer Christopher Paolini.
-Set in the land of Alagaesia, it tells the story of Eragon's half-brother, Murtagh, as he investigates a new threat to Alagaesia's people.
+Set in the land of Alagaësia, it tells the story of Eragon's half-brother, Murtagh, as he investigates a new threat to Alagaësia's people.

 Summary

 Set a year after the events of Inheritance, the story begins with Murtagh entering the Fulsome Feast tavern in the city of Ceunon.
-He strikes up a conversation with the daughter of the owner, who wants to run away.
+He strikes up a conversation with Essie, the daughter of the owner, who wants to run away.
 The man Murtagh has been waiting for, Sarros, enters and shows Murtagh a shiny black stone that Murtagh had paid him to find.
 Sarros, however, betrays Murtagh and threatens him with mercenaries.
 Despite mysterious magical protections on Sarros and the mercenaries, Murtagh kills them all with a magical fork.
 Just before dying, Sarros tells Murtagh he was protected by the witch-woman Bachel and the Dreamers, as they have enchanted the bird-skull amulets that prevent them from magical harm.
 Murtagh leaves the Fulsome Feast, giving his fork to Essie, and contacts the dragon he is bonded with, Thorn.

 (This scene from Essie's perspective was part of Paolini's 2018 book The Fork, the Witch, and the Worm.)

 Thorn and Murtagh reflect on the stone's origin, having received a warning in Inheritance about places where those stones were from the dragon Umaroth.
 They decide to leave Ceunon and fly to the city of Gil'ead, where a woman named Ilenna, who may know about Bachel.
 At Gil'ead, a werecat called Carabel finds Murtagh and tells him that she knows about Bachel.
 If Murtagh can free Silna, a werecat child held captive by soldiers of Captain Wren's guard, she will tell him.
 To join Captain Wren's guard and find the child, Murtagh must first kill Muckmaw, a huge fish infesting the nearby waters.